-Constructive dismissal arises where an employee terminates their contract because the conduct of the employer is so unbearable that the employee cannot be expected to tolerate it, and has no option but to resign.
+Constructive dismissal arises when an employee terminates their contract because the conduct of the employer is so unbearable that the employee cannot be expected to tolerate it, and has no option but to resign.

 For constructive dismissal to occur, the employer’s conduct must be so serious that it caused a breach of the fundamental principles of the employment contract and can include, for example: